COVID-19 INFORMATION FOR FUNDHOLDERS

 THINGS TO KNOW:

 - Working Remotely.
-On Monday, March 23, Indiana Governor Eric Holcomb announced a mandatory “stay-at-home” order in effect through April 7.
+On Monday, March 23, Indiana Governor Eric Holcomb announced a mandatory “stay-at-home” order.
 During this time the Community Foundation’s in-person office will be closed.
 However, our staff are continuing to work remotely and maintaining all critical services of the Foundation.
 We understand this is a difficult time and it is our promise to continue our work for you and our community.

 - Meetings.
 Although for safety’s sake we are not currently hosting face-to-face meetings, welcoming visitors, or traveling, we remain available to provide personalized services to clients and prospects no matter where we are.
 Every staff member of CFSI has access to voicemail, email and will respond immediately to any issues or concerns.
 In addition, we will arrange virtual meetings via phone or video conferences, as needed.

 - Invested Endowed Funds.
 I want to assure you that the Community Foundation, along with our board of directors, investment committee and investment consultants (4th Street Performance Partners), are closely monitoring the market and its impact on the Foundation’s portfolio.
 During times like this it is important to remember that endowed funds are invested permanently, to provide for the causes you care most about in perpetuity.
 While short-term swings in the market can impact your fund’s balance, the Foundation’s team takes a very long-term approach when thinking about your fund’s performance.
 Our investment policy requires our endowment funds to be invested in a diverse portfolio of stocks and bonds designed to weather market volatility over the long-term.
-You will receive your fund statements next month, and while the current market volatility will impact your fund, we want you to know that we are following our investment policy to protect your fund for long-term sustainability.
+You should have received your fund statements last month, and while the current market volatility may have impacted your fund, we want you to know that we are following our investment policy to protect your fund for long-term sustainability.

 - Pass-through Funds.
 Pass-through funds are not included in the endowment investment pool and therefore are not impacted by market volatility.
 If you hold a pass-through fund at the Foundation the full balance of your fund continues to be available for granting.
 The grant recommendation form can be found on our website.